Passionate leaders—with creativity and guts

 The world has changed, and our youth are changing with it.
 So many possibilities.
 So many choices.
 How can we help emerging adults address the decisions ahead?
 At Clark University, we want to equip guidance counselors and college advisers like you with research and materials that will benefit your efforts in preparing students to succeed in today's increasingly interconnected and constantly evolving global economy.
 Enjoy the professional development symposium videos, LEEP resources and strategy documents, and let us know how we can continue to help you successfully address the key developmental issues confronting emerging adults today.

-Starting in 2012, all Clark applicants will be able to choose whether to submit their SAT or ACT scores for consideration.
+All Clark applicants are able to choose whether to submit their SAT or ACT scores for consideration.
 Of the many reasons for adopting a test-optional policy, the most compelling for Clark is that our detailed research suggests there is little correlation between standardized test scores and college performance for many of our students.
 At Clark, our review of applications for undergraduate admission is designed to consider multiple dimensions of a student's educational background and life experiences.
 A close review of an applicant's day-to-day academic performance, course selection, and writing ability is enhanced by consideration of extracurricular involvement, personal background, and real-world experiences.

 We encourage applicants for admission to submit test scores if they believe those scores are a good reflection of their potential for success at the University.
 Students who do submit scores can expect the test results to have a moderate impact on their admission decision, but the scores will not be considered during our merit-based scholarship review, regardless of whether a student submits them or not.